 - We recommend “leashing” your mobile device in a waterproof pouch with a lanyard or other device that can keep your phone tethered to you even while you use it.

-- Your electronic charter paperwork will be emailed to you, providing links to each form.
+- Your electronic charter paperwork will be emailed to you the morning of your charter, providing links to each form.
 Your boat’s slip number and lock combination are located at the top of the Boat Check-Out Form.

 - Upon boarding the boat, turn on the VHF radio to channel 68.